JovianX/helm-release-plugin/README.md

 >
 ### `helm release upgrade`

 Update the Helm release values, without specifying the helm chart.
 The `helm release upgrade` command accepts the same parameters as `helm upgrade` without specifying the helm chart. `--destination` is an optional parameter to set the directory where the chart is saved, defaults to `/tmp`.
 After the release is updated the chart is deleted.
-We recommend setting the `--reuse-values` flag to keep exsiting values and provide only the values you would like to change.
+We recommend setting the `--reuse-values` flag to keep existing values and provide only the values you would like to change.
 ```
 $ helm release upgrade
 Update release values without specifying the Helm Chart.
 Usage: helm release upgrade [RELEASE NAME] [-d | --destination <TARGET CHART DIRECTORY>] [helm upgrade arguments]